elastic/kibana/CONTRIBUTING.md

 ### Localization

 We cannot support accepting contributions to the translations from any source other than the translators we have engaged to do the work.
-We are still to develop a proper process to accept any contributed translation.
+We are still to develop a proper process to accept any contributed translations.
 We certainly appreciate that people care enough about the localization effort to want to help improve the quality.
 We aim to build out a more comprehensive localization process for the future and will notify you once contributions can be supported, but for the time being, we are not able to incorporate suggestions.

 ### Testing and Building